mirdula-rajini/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-My LeetCode solutions for the problem
+My LeetCode solutions for the given problems